The Power and Freedom of True Humility

 Jesus’ Teaching on Forgiveness Jesus preached a great deal about forgiveness.
 It must have been a central part of His

-The Humble Significance of Feet “Feet!” someone said when I asked for a good blog topic.
-They meant it sarcastically.
+The Humble Significance of feet in the Bible “Feet!” someone said when I asked for a good blog topic.
+They

 Christianity and the Challenge of the World Chesterton’s famous phrase, ‘Christianity has not been tried and found wanting; it has